 This is particularly helpful for retail websites, as it allows agents to quickly understand the customers relationship with the brand, the types of products they are interested in and the nature of their enquiry.

 In summary, customer journey mapping allows you to:

-See a real-time visual overview of web pages your customer has visited during the session
+- See a real-time visual overview of web pages your customer has visited during the session

-Securely view session data e.g. basket contents
+- Securely view session data e.g. basket contents

-View the current page the customer is on to help contextualise their enquiry
+- View the current page the customer is on to help contextualise their enquiry

-Send customers to a different page on your website with Page Push
+- Send customers to a different page on your website with Page Push

-Use cobrowse to see, understand and solve customer issues
+- Use cobrowse to see, understand and solve customer issues

-Who is using this?
+Who is using this feature?

 The sales agent can then use cobrowse to begin an interactive website experience with the customer, by sharing navigation and annotating the page to highlight key areas of interest to the customer.

 By correlating the customer journey maps with chat events and type of enquiry (which can all be found within the system) you can determine which pages are generating the most chats, highlighting pages which may be confusing to customers.

-How to use
+How to use this feature?